leapcode/bitmask-dev/docs/keymanager/index.rst

 emails or other kind of key servers.

-Implementation: using Soledad documents
+Implementation: using Soledad Documents
 ---------------------------------------

-KeyManager uses two types of Soledad documents for the keyring:
+KeyManager uses two types of Soledad Documents for the keyring:

 * key document, that stores each gpg key.